 - Any spouse of an affected taxpayer with regard to a joint return of the husband and wife.

-Whether or not your area was declared a federal disaster, you may be entitled to claim casualty losses as an itemized deduction on your tax return.
+If your area was declared a federal disaster, you may be entitled to claim casualty losses as an itemized deduction on your tax return.
 A casualty loss is officially defined as “the damage, destruction or loss of your property from any sudden, unexpected or unusual event such as a flood, hurricane, tornado, fire, earthquake or even volcanic eruption.”
 The loss can be from a natural or man-made disaster.

 Other Relief Available

-The IRS will also waive the usual fees and expedite requests for copies of previously filed tax returns for victims in federally declared disaster areas.
+The IRS may also waive the usual fees and expedite requests for copies of previously filed tax returns for victims in federally declared disaster areas.
 Taxpayers should put the federally declared disaster area in red ink at the top of Form 4506, Request for Copy of Tax Return, or Form 4506-T, Request for Transcript of Tax Return, as appropriate, and submit it to the IRS.

-Though a tax deduction doesn’t reimburse your loss dollar for dollar, it does reduce your taxable income, resulting in a lower tax bill or bigger refund.
+Though a tax deduction doesn’t reimburse your loss dollar for dollar, it does reduce your taxable income, resulting in a lower tax bill or bigger tax refund.